Skip to content

 How Does Your Brain Change During a Close Match?

-A close match produces moderate cortisol elevation, which hits the neurochemical sweet spot for memory encoding.
-Meng et al. (2016) recorded EEG during competitive games and found close matches produced stronger anticipatory brain activity than blowouts.
-LearnClash’s ELO system aims to keep most duels in this zone by matching players of similar skill.
+A close match nudges cortisol up just enough to hit the neurochemical sweet spot for memory encoding.
+Meng et al. (2016) recorded EEG during competitive games and found tight matches produced stronger anticipatory brain activity than blowouts did.
+LearnClash’s ELO system tries to keep most duels inside this zone by pairing players of similar skill.

 Inverted U-curve diagram showing arousal versus memory performance, with bored zone on left, optimal ELO-matched duel zone in center, and anxious zone on right, based on Yerkes-Dodson law and Salehi 2019 cortisol research The Yerkes-Dodson curve: moderate arousal from a close duel produces peak memory encoding.
 Too little or too much impairs it.

-The Yerkes-Dodson law dates back to 1908.
-It maps an inverted-U between arousal and output.
-Too little arousal: you’re bored, checked out, and nothing sticks.
-Too much: stress floods your brain, and learning shuts down.
-The sweet spot sits right in the middle.
+The Yerkes-Dodson law goes back to 1908.
+It draws an inverted U between arousal and output.
+Too little and you’re bored, checked out, retaining nothing.
+Too much and stress floods the system, so learning stalls.
+The good stuff lives in the middle.

-Meng et al. (2016) ran an EEG study during games where they changed how close the scores were.
-Close games lit up the brain more: stronger pre-match focus and higher drive (measured via Stimulus-Preceding Negativity).
+Push cortisol high, though, and both abilities collapse.
+Meng et al. (2016) ran an EEG study where the only thing they changed was how close the scores stayed.
+Tight games lit the brain up: sharper pre-match focus, higher drive, all measured through Stimulus-Preceding Negativity.
 Blowouts?
-Less brain activity.
-Less drive.
-Less interest.
+Quieter brain, weaker drive, flat interest.

 What Makes Skill-Matched Competition Different?